caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 - `*.example.com`
 - `http://`

 <aside class="tip">

-	<a href="/docs/automatic-https">Automatic HTTPS</a> is enabled if your site's address contains a hostname or IP address.
+[Automatic HTTPS](/docs/automatic-https) is enabled if your site's address contains a hostname or IP address.
 This behavior is purely implicit, however, so it never overrides any explicit configuration.
-For example, if the site's address is <code>http://example.com</code>, auto-HTTPS will not activate because the scheme is explicitly <code>http://</code>.
+For example, if the site's address is `http://example.com`, auto-HTTPS will not activate because the scheme is explicitly `http://`.

 </aside>

 From the address, Caddy can potentially infer the scheme, host and port of your site.
 If the address is without a port, the Caddyfile will choose the port matching the scheme if specified, or the default port of 443 will be assumed.

-If you specify a hostname, only requests with a matching Host header will be honored.
+If you specify a hostname, only requests with a matching `Host` header will be honored.
 In other words, if the site address is `localhost`, then Caddy will not match requests to `127.0.0.1`.

 Wildcards (`*`) may be used, but only to represent precisely one label of the hostname.
 For example, `*.example.com` matches `foo.example.com` but not `foo.bar.example.com`, and `*` matches `localhost` but not `example.com`.
 To catch all hosts, omit the host portion of the address.

-If multiple sites share the same definition, you can list all of them together:
+If multiple sites share the same definition, you can list all of them together; notice how the commas indicate the continuation of addresses:

 ```caddy
 localhost:8080, example.com, www.example.com